quddusyo/datastructures_and_algorithms/README.md

 # 📚 Data Structures and Algorithms

-A curated collection of common data structures and algorithms implemented in Python.
+A curated collection of common data structures and algorithms implemented using Python.
 This repository serves as a reference and practice resource for mastering DSA fundamentals — great for interview prep, computer science revision, and building coding confidence.

 ## 🚀 What's Inside